 Florida’s current minimum wage rate is $10.00.

-In November 2020, Florida voters approved a measure allowing for incremental increases to the minimum wage.
+In November 2020, Florida voters approved a measure allowing for incremental increases to the state minimum wage.
 Beginning September 30, 2022, and until September 29, 2023, Florida’s minimum wage is $11 per hour.
 The tip minimum wage is $7.98.
 Regardless of the amount, your employer cannot pay you less than minimum wage as long as you are eligible.

 Here’s something else to keep in mind.
 At this point, Florida’s minimum wage prevails because it is higher than the minimum wage rate prescribed by federal law.
 Even so, businesses risk violating the federal laws pertaining to minimum wage by taking certain actions.
 Specifically, companies are in violation of the Fair Labor Standards Act (FLSA) if they cause an employee’s hourly pay rate to fall below the minimum wage by: